ttulka/thistledb/README.md

 ##### Elements
 Elements are paths in a document.

-Example: `patient.name` is an element addressing a patient name in the document:
+Example (`patient.name` is an element addressing a patient name in the document):
 ```json
 {
     "patient" : {